Disclaimer: This is Untrue.

 https://en.wikipedia.org/wiki/File:%C3%9Altima_Cena_-_Da_Vinci_5.jpg

-However, when the neighboring figure is moved,
+However, when the neighboring figure is moved, a woman leaning back on Jesus' breast becomes visible.

-However, in reference to Mary Magdalene's visit to the tomb,
+However, in reference to Mary Magdalene's visit to the tomb, the Gospel of John refers

-Gospel of John refers to "the other disciple, whom Jesus loved,"
+to "the other disciple, whom Jesus loved," who was with Peter.
+According to this translation, it

-there was a male disciple (not Mary Magdalene) whom Jesus loved.
+means that there was a male disciple (not Mary Magdalene) whom Jesus loved.

 *"Now the first day of the week Mary Magdalene went to the tomb early,